Pfizer & Moderna vaccines available at Singing River Health System!

 Will the vaccine give me COVID-19?

-The new mRNA technology in the COVID-19 vaccine does NOT use any live, dead, or weakened forms of viruses or bacteria to create antibodies.
-However, traditional vaccines that do contain strains of viruses do not cause the disease or put you at risk of its complications.
+The new mRNA technology in the Pfizer and Moderna vaccine does NOT use any live, dead, or weakened forms of viruses or bacteria to create antibodies.
+However, traditional vaccines that do contain strains of viruses like the Johnson & Johnson vaccine, do not cause the disease or put you at risk of its complications.